Wedin/dotfiles/README.md

 # dotfiles

-This will change the system to my personal preferences 🤘
+These are the dotfiles I use on my mac and will change the system to my personal preferences 🤘.

 ## Usage